 8. Swap bad fats for good

 Saturated fats are best avoided, while unsaturated fats are important for a healthy body.
 Swap pies, fatty meats and hard cheeses, for lean cuts, yoghurts, nuts and avocado – V&H Café and Kooks do a mean avo on toast and Smorl’s completely vegan menu is packed full of dishes rich in good fats like their homemade houmous and falafel.

 9. Go vegan

 Veganism isn’t for everyone but, now and then, we could all benefit from plant-based meals that are low in saturates and high in fibre.
-Try all-vegan restaurant Purezza, or vegan options at Moshimo, Tropical Sushi, Planet India and Infinity Food Café.
+Try all-vegan kitchen Smorl’s, or vegan options at Moshimo, Tropical Sushi, Planet India and Infinity Food Café.
 Here is our vegan review for Moshimo Brighton and find out here about the Moshimo Vegan Wednesdays.

 10. Cut back on processed foods

 Avoid hidden sugars, salts and fats by eating unprocessed foods.
 There’s a raft of Brighton restaurants (many already listed in this article) that favour ‘whole foods’ over processed.
 One that deserves a mention is Silo.
 Their 0% waste ethos makes them one of a kind in Brighton and here is their recent vegan review.